Chaste/chaste-docker/README.md

 Once you have a project ready to build, use the script `build_project.sh <TestMyProject> c` (replacing `<TestMyProject>` with the name of your project) and you will find the output in `~/testoutput` (the `c` argument is only necessary when new files are created).
 If you wish to mount your `projects` and `testoutput` directories from the host to make them more easily accessible (recommended), see the instructions and accompanying table on bind-mounting them [below](#mounting-host-directories).

 ### Developers
-If you're a developer and want to build your own image with a particular code branch, make sure you have Docker up and running then read on!
+If you're a Chaste developer and want to build your own image with a particular code branch, make sure you have Docker up and running then read on!

 1. Build the Chaste image:
     1. From the latest commit on Chaste's GitHub `develop` branch: